RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables libreoffice suite\.
+Whether to enable libreoffice suite\.